openscript/location_stalker/README.md

 ### Debugging
 1. Install `node-inspector` via `npm`.
-2. Run `node-inspector &` and `sails debug`.
+2. Run `node-inspector &` and `sails debug` or `node --debug-brk app.js`.
 Set break points with `debugger`.
 3. Visit the url as node inspector indicates.
-Make sure that you run the code with the break point.
+Make sure that you run the code, which containts your break point.

 ## Issues
 - Foundation is not optimized for `SASS > 3.2`.
 So grunt is throwing a bunch of warnings about deprecated things Foundation does.